EiTaNBaRiBoA/GodotApplePlugins/README.md

 Plugins for some Apple-specific tasks, works on MacOS and iOS.

+You can get a ready-to-use binary from the "releases" tab, just drag the contents into your addons directory.
+You can start testing right away on a Mac project, and for iOS, export your iOS project and run.

 The Makefile should produce a set of gdextensions that you can pick and choose.

 * [GameCenter Integration Guide](Sources/GodotApplePlugins/GameCenter/GameCenterGuide.md)